1. What are the suspicion-based indicators?

 6. What is the average cost of testing, and who will pay for the test?

 - DCF will pay for the cost of the original sample.
-Any requests for a re-reading of the original sample is at the customers expense, unless the result is a false positive.
+Requests for re-reading of the original sample are at the client’s expense, unless the result is a false positive.

 7. What are the consequences for testing positive?